bors-ng/bors-ng.github.io/getting-started.md

     If you go to your repository's home page, change from "master" to the "staging" branch, then click the "**9,001** Commits" button, you'll see a list of commits.
-    The one at the top of the list should have one of the checkmark/crossmark/dot icons next to it.
+    The one at the top of the list should have one of the checkmark/crossmark/dot icons next to it, with a tooltip like "2/2 checks OK" or "Failure: The Travis CI build failed" or "Success: The Travis CI build passed".
-    You can click it to find out if your CI system is creating a commit status.
+    If you click on it, it should link to your CI system.

     If this is the problem, bors will time out every time.